 Holidays create situational changes in our lives and cause additional stress for our pets.
 Pet owners or guests entering and exiting the home environment increases the likelihood your pet could escape.
 Even if your pet is not a notorious escape artist, fit your pet with a collar bearing appropriate identification.
 Additionally, microchip implantation will connect your pet to you should their collar fall off or be removed.

 Travel plans or the presence of holiday guests may require a pet to be kenneled in a facility or confined in your home.
-If your pet is kept outdoors, ensure their safety from weather extremes by providing a climate controlled shelter.
+Furthermore, you should limit outdoor time and exposure to extreme weather.

-This holiday season, please think ahead and plan for the possibility that your pet may be adversely affected by your festivities.
-Should your pet show illness or be suspected to have inappropriately consumed holiday foods or decor contact your regular or emergency veterinary hospital.
+This holiday season, think ahead and plan for the possibility that your festivities may adversely affect your pet.
+Should your pet show illness or inappropriately consume holiday foods or decor, contact your regular or emergency veterinarian.